-I independently design a solution that enables Canadian millennials to be more actively engaged in donating to charitable organizations.
+I independently design a solution that let Canadian millennials to be more actively engaged in donating to charitable organizations.

-I was inspired to start this project while I was in a McDonald’s drive-thru and saw what looked like to be a donation box.
+This project started while I was in a McDonald’s drive-thru and saw what looked like to be a donation box.
 I asked myself:

 Do people still use physical donation boxes?

 With such a significant disparity, I decided to set myself two primary research goals.